Hello, my dear educators!

 Choose a good title

-Your final goal is for people to get interested in clicking that download button.
+Your final goal is for people to get interested in clicking that download button and saving the mp3 file.
 This is why you need to shift your mind from teaching to marketing.
 People live hectic lives, and podcast episodes primarily get downloaded based on the title.
 Here is an example of a good title and a bad title:

 Give your host a short 3rd person biography from the perspective of the episode

 A biography related to the podcast’s topic is crucial because it tells the listener that you know what you are talking about, so you are giving them a reason to listen.
 I wouldn’t like to listen about teaching VYL online from a teacher who doesn’t have experience in distance learning with this particular age, for example.
-The listeners will skim it, so make sure it’s concise.
+The listeners will skim it, so make sure it’s concise and tailored to the podcast topic.

 Give your host a summary of the episode